doctrine/orm/en/reference/annotations-reference.rst

 Required attributes:

--  strategy - Set the name of the identifier generation strategy.
+-  **strategy**: Set the name of the identifier generation strategy.
    Valid values are AUTO, SEQUENCE, TABLE, IDENTITY and NONE.

 Example: